TBN ANTI-HARASSMENT AND ANTI-DISCRIMINATION POLICY

 The Toronto Bicycling Network Inc. (TBN), is committed to providing an environment in which all TBN participants are treated with respect and dignity.
-Harassment or discrimination will not be tolerated from any person in the workplace.
+Harassment or discrimination will not be tolerated from any person.

 For the purposes of this policy:

-Reasonable action, including disciplinary action, taken by the TBN Board of Directors (The Board),relating to the management and direction of registered members is not workplace harassment.
+Reasonable action, including disciplinary action, taken by the TBN Board of Directors (The Board), relating to the management and direction of registered members is not harassment.

-TBN registered members, while performing TBN duties are encouraged to report any incidents of harassment or discrimination to any member of the TBN Board of Directors.
+TBN registered members may report any incidents of harassment or discrimination to any member of the TBN Board of Directors.
 A Director receiving a complaint must forthwith notify the President who shall arrange for the complaint to be addressed at the next meeting of the Board of Directors or if appropriate, call for a special meeting to address the complaint.

 Confidentiality: The discussions held by the TBN Board involving any complaint received shall be dealt with 'in-camera'.
 Where the complainant or respondent is a member of the Board of Directors, that member is barred from any involvement surrounding the management of a complaint made under this policy.